d1vanov/QEverCloud/docs/Migration_notes_4_to_5.md

 ### Changes in names of headers

-Since QEverCloud 5 all header and source files have consistent naming: now they all start from capital letters i.e. `globals.h` has become `Globals.h`.
-Before that naming of header and source files was inconsistent - some file names started from capital letters, some did not.
-It was preserved for backward compatibility but since QEverCloud 5 breaks this compatibility in numerous ways, it was considered a good opportunity to clean up the headers naming as well.
+Since QEverCloud 5 all header and source files have consistent naming: now they all start from uppercase letters i.e. `globals.h` has become `Globals.h`.
+Before QEverCloud 5 the naming of header and source files was inconsistent for legacy reasons - some file names started from uppercase letters, some from lowercase ones.
+It was preserved for backward compatibility but as QEverCloud 5 breaks this compatibility in numerous ways, it was considered a good opportunity to clean up the headers naming as well.

 Most probably it shouldn't be a problem for your code as the recommendation has always been to include `QEverCloud.h` global header (or `QEverCloudOAuth.h` for OAuth functionality) instead of particular other headers.
+If your code did use other headers, just adjust their names in inclusion directives.

 ### Use of std::shared_ptr instead of QSharedPointer throughout the library

 In release 5 of QEverCloud all `QSharedPointers` were replaced with `std::shared_ptrs`.
-Smart pointers from the C++ standard library offer more convenience and flexibility than Qt's ones which were introduced back in times of C++98 when there was no choice to use standard library's smart pointers as there were none.
+Smart pointers from the C++ standard library offer more convenience and flexibility than Qt's ones which were introduced back in times of C++98 when there was no choice to use the standard library's smart pointers as they didn't exist.

 One place within the library where the replacement took place is `AsyncResult::finished` signal. `QSharedPointer<EverCloudExceptionData>` was replaced with typedef `EverCloudExceptionDataPtr` which actually is `std::shared_ptr<EverCloudExceptionData>`.
-Note that Qt metatype is registered for the typedef rather than the shared_ptr so in your code you should use the typedef as well to ensure Qt doesn't have any troubles queuing the pointer in signal-slot connections.
+Note that Qt metatype is registered for the typedef rather than the `std::shared_ptr` so in your code you should use the typedef as well to ensure Qt doesn't have any troubles queuing the pointer in signal-slot connections.

+Note that due to this change your code needs to call `initializeQEverCloud` function before QEverCloud functionality is used (see below).

 ### Changes in AsyncResult class